 |Two of the ways acupuncturists try to understand what is in balance and what is not, is by looking at the color, shape, and coating on your tongue, and by checking your pulse in 6 different positions.
 This helps the acupuncturist decide what areas of your body need help and which acupuncture points might be stimulated.|

 You will probably be asked to roll up your pants or shirt.
 You may be given a sheet or blanket to cover the parts of your body that do not need to be exposed.
-Next, you will likely be asked to lie down on a soft table so the acupuncturist can place the very fine needles into the acupuncture points on certain areas of your body, such as: your belly, legs, hands, etc. Music may be played in the background to help you relax.
+Next, you will likely be asked to lie down on a soft table so the acupuncturist can place the very fine needles into the acupuncture points on certain areas of your body, such as: your belly, legs, hands, etc. Typically, between 5 and 20 needles are used per treatment.
+Music may be played in the background to help you relax.

 Acupuncture needles are very small and thin.
 If you look at a piece of your hair, that’s just about the thickness of a needle.
 Here’s a picture of an acupuncture needle next to a ball-point pen — you can see how thin it is.
 Only the tip of the acupuncture needle is inserted into the skin.
 This video clip shows an acupuncturist placing needles into a patient's belly.